spencerbbrian/portfolio/pizza sales/README.md

 - Import libraries and datasets.
 - Check for missing or null values.
 - Check datatypes for each attribute.
+- Find the count of unique values per attribute.

+## QUESTIONS
 -

 ## Relational Database